-I hereby declare that this thesis is the result of my own original research and that no part of it has been presented for another degree in this university or elsewhere.
+I hereby declare that this thesis is the result of my own original research and

+that no part of it has been presented for another degree in this university or

+elsewhere.

+Candidate's Signature Date

+Name:

+Supervisors' Declaration

-Candidate's Signature.....
-Date .....
-Name: .....
-Supervisors' Declaration We hereby declare that the preparation and presentation of the thesis were supervised in accordance with the guidelines on supervision of thesis laid down by University of Cape Coast.
-Name: .....
-Co-Supervisor's Signature .....
-Date .....
-Name: .....
+We hereby declare that the preparation and presentation of the thesis were

+supervised in accordance with the guidelines on supervision of thesis laid

+down by University of Cape Coast.

+Principal Supervisor's Signature Date

+Name:

+Co-Supervisor's Signature Date

+Name: